-We use a custom-wound BV8 style transformer, made in the US, for this kit; it outperforms most other T14 sized transformers, and delivers a sound that has earned dozens of 5-star reviews for our LDC kits.
+We use a custom-wound BV8 style transformer, made in the US, for this kit; it outperforms most other T14 sized transformers, and delivers a sound that has earned hundreds of 5-star reviews for our LDC kits.

 The circuit kit includes an optional feedback/pad capacitor.
 Leave it out if you mostly record quiet sources (acoustic guitar or strings, for example).
 Install it to increase the mic's headroom for recording moderate to high SPL sources such as drum overheads.